Hybrid Quantum Error Correction and Mitigation by Purification: Local anisotropic errors

 Figure \ref{fig:fidelity_grid_dephasing_untwirled} shows the fidelity evolution under multiple rounds of purification for the state $|\psi_0 \rangle = (\cos \tfrac{\theta}{2} |0 \rangle + e^{i \phi} \sin \tfrac{\theta}{2} |1 \rangle )^{\otimes M} $, for various $ M $ and physical dephasing error probabilities $ p $.
 No twirling is performed.
-We see that as before, below a critical error probability, the purification acts to improve the fidelity.
-The primary difference to the depolarizing case is that the fidelities saturate to a value less than $ F = 1 $.
-This is precisely the effect discussed in Fig. \ref{diag:depol_bloch}, where the purification does not completely revert the state.
-However, for small error probabilities the fidelities nevertheless converge to values close to unity, showing that the purification can still be effective, while not perfect.
+We see that, as before, below a critical error probability, the purification acts to improve the fidelity.
+The primary difference from the depolarizing case is that the fidelities saturate to a value less than $ F = 1 $.
+This is the dominant-eigenvector mismatch illustrated in Fig.~\ref{diag:depol_bloch}: the dephasing channel changes the direction of the Bloch vector, and PQES repolarizes the state along this new direction.
+However, for small error probabilities, the fidelities nevertheless converge to values close to unity, showing that the purification can still be effective, although not perfect.
 For error probabilities above $ p>1/2 $, we do not expect good performance, since at $ p = 1/2 $, the $ x $ and $ y $ components of the Bloch vector (\ref{eq:Z_error_bloch_contraction_mapping}) are completely erased.
-We see in Fig. \ref{fig:fidelity_grid_dephasing_untwirled}(c) the fidelities do in fact increase because the purification converges to $ | 0 \rangle^{\otimes M} $, which is closer to the original state than the initially dephased state.
+We see in Fig. \ref{fig:fidelity_grid_dephasing_untwirled}(c) the fidelities do, in fact, increase because the purification converges to $ | 0 \rangle^{\otimes M} $, which is closer to the original state than the initially dephased state.

 To overcome the saturation effect, we apply the twirling operation of (\ref{eq:twirl-1qubit}) to each qubit by averaging over $ 3^M $ unitary operations.
 According to the discussion in Sec. \ref{subsubsec:twirl-channel}, this converts the local dephasing channel to a local depolarizing channel with the same parameter $p$.
 This prediction is borne out numerically.
 Performing the full twirling with the dephasing channel reproduces precisely the same graphs as shown in the genuine depolarizing channel Fig.~\ref{fig:fidelity_grid_depolarizing} (we do not show the twirled plots as they are visually identical).
 Interpreting Fig. \ref{fig:fidelity_grid_depolarizing} as the results for twirled dephasing and comparing to Fig. \ref{fig:fidelity_grid_dephasing_untwirled}, we see that the twirling generally acts to improve the fidelity in a wider range $p<3/4$.
 For small errors (e.g. $ p=0.1 $) there is only a marginal improvement but for larger errors the increase in fidelity is more marked.